scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 SPORCO ADMM Classes
 ===================

 SPORCO provides a flexible set of classes for solving problems within the ADMM framework.
 All ADMM algorithms are derived from class ``admm.admm.ADMM``, which provides much of the infrastructure required for solving a problem, so that the user need only override methods that define the constraint components :math:`A`, :math:`B`, and :math:`\mathbf{c}`, and that compute the :math:`\mathbf{x}` and :math:`\mathbf{y}` steps.
-This infrastructure includes the computation of the primal and dual residuals, which are used as convergence measures on which termination of the iterations can be based, an are also used within an optional scheme for automatically setting the penalty parameter.
+This infrastructure includes the computation of the primal and dual residuals, which are used as convergence measures on which termination of the iterations can be based, and are also used within an optional scheme for automatically setting the penalty parameter.
 Additional class attributes and methods can be defined to customize the calculation of diagnostic information, such as the functional value, at each iteration.
 The SPORCO documentation includes a `detailed description <http://sporco.rtfd.io/en/latest/admm/admm.html>`_ of the required and optional methods to be overridden in defining a class for solving a specific optimisation problem.

-The ``admm.admm`` module also includes classes that are derived from ``admm.admm.ADMM`` to specialise to less general cases; for example, class ``admm.admm.ADMMEqual`` assumes that :math:`A = I`, :math:`B = -I`, and :math:`\mathbf{c} = \mathbf{0}` (a common case), allowing derived classes to avoid overriding methods that specify the constraint.
+The ``admm.admm`` module also includes classes that are derived from ``admm.admm.ADMM`` to specialise to less general cases; for example, class ``admm.admm.ADMMEqual`` assumes that :math:`A = I`, :math:`B = -I`, and :math:`\mathbf{c} = \mathbf{0}`, which is a very frequently occurring case, allowing derived classes to avoid overriding methods that specify the constraint.
 The most complex partial specialisation is ``admm.admm.ADMMTwoBlockCnstrnt``, which implements the commonly-occurring ADMM problem form with a block-structured :math:`\mathbf{y}` variable,

 .. math::
    :type: align